 The City uses federal HOME and CDBG funds to help nonprofits develop or preserve affordable housing.
-During previous years, HOME funds were provided as predevelopment and development costs for affordable housing construction projects.
-These projects included St. James Plaza (93 units), Gateway at King and Beauregard (74 units), Carpenter's Shelter (now, "The Bloom") (97 units), and The Church of the Resurrection (113 units).
+During previous years, HOME funds were provided to nonprofits for affordable housing predevelopment, development and/or substantial rehabilitation costs.
+The projects currently underway include Gateway at King and Beauregard (74 units), Carpenter's Shelter (now, "The Bloom"- 97 units), and Church of the Resurrection (now, "The Spire"-113 units).